-If you are a New Zealander with a criminal history then you may need to apply for a visa to travel to Australia.
-If you have been imprisioned for over a year, you will definitely need to apply for an Australian Visa.
+If you are a New Zealander with a criminal history then you will need to get written confirmation of your criminal history from the Department of Immigration and Border Protection (DIBP) before you travel to Australia.
+If you have been imprisioned for over a year, you will need to apply for an Australian Visa.

-Please download the Consent to Disclosure of Information form below.
-This will allow the NZ Police to provide the Australian Consulate-General with details of your criminal history and save you time and stress when entering Australia.
+Download the Consent to Disclosure of Information (NZ Police) Form.
+This will allow the New Zealand police to provide the Australian High Commission with details of your criminal history and save you time and stress when entering Australia.

 The Police will forward the results of your police check direct to the Australian Consulate-General in Auckland.
 You will then be informed in writing whether or not you need to lodge an application for a visa to enter Australia.